Your Memberships & Subscriptions

 "The Midnight Library is a beautiful and thought-provoking novel that invites readers to reflect on the choices we make and the infinite..."
 Read more

-Customers appreciate the character development in this novel, finding the main character relatable and noting the chance for her to make choices throughout the story.
+Customers appreciate the character development in the book, finding the main character relatable and interesting, with one customer noting how the heroine's various lives are artfully described.

 "...I find it cool that the author (Matt Haig) crafted a god-like character, not one who superimposes her/his will on you but one who is limited in..."
 Read more